 Next, the judge typically holds a brief hearing to determine some divorce ground rules.
 These temporary orders concern matters like:

 - Child support,

 - Spousal support.

 Many times, these temporary orders become permanent later.
 So, aggressive representation early on is a key to a successful outcome.

 Almost all divorce cases settle out of court, and mediation resolves most of them.
 A mediator, who is usually a retired judge or an unaffiliated Wheeling family law attorney, works to bring the parties together on the issues mentioned above.
 If the parties reach an agreement, the case ends.
 Mediation has significant benefits, which is why it usually works.

 No divorce order is permanent, as families constantly change.
 For example, if one parent gets a new job in a new part of Chicagoland, the family support provisions may need to be changed, along with the custody/visitation orders.
 As a rule of thumb, it is a good idea to legally modify Wheeling divorces at least once every three years.

 Reach Out to Experienced Lawyers

 Illinois marriage dissolution laws are designed to help people move on emotionally, legally, and financially.
-For a free consultation with an experienced family law attorney in Wheeling, contact the Delaney Heckman We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Wheeling, contact the Andrea Heckman Law We routinely handle matters in Cook County and nearby jurisdictions.